 A low-cost, modular, and expandable house of up to three storeys, inspired by the Bahay Kubo of the Philippines.

 An Internet of Things water control management system designed to improve water supply in refugee camps, as well as numerous cities globally.

 The competition is now closed.

-Our international judging panel are now selecting the regional and global shortlists, in order to decide who will win £50,000 and the opportunity to receive mentoring from an RICS professional.
+Our international judging panel have selected the regional winners, who now form our global shortlist.
+The 12 entries above stand the chance to win £50,000 and will all receive mentoring from RICS professionals.
 Learn more about our judging panels.

 We will announce our global winner in November.